IshuPrabhakar/BCA-IGNTU/php/Dynamic Site/Readme.md

 - Have to make use of Ajax.
 - Perform client and server side validation as well.
 - Options to download and upload data or files.

+My idea is to make a a site where a user can share its notes to other user
+as a social media site